 Work has taken her to many places throughout the UK and abroad, and she has rarely travelled without a camera of some sort, even if it is a compact camera.

 More recently she and Alan have attended a number of photography workshops and taken part in photographic holidays to some spectacular locations around the world, the results of which can be seen at Aries gallery.
-In 2020, Norah completed an Open University Photography course and is now a member of the Royal Photographic Society.
+In 2020, Norah completed an Open University Photography course.
+She is currently studying MLitt Orkney and Shetland Studies with the University of Highlands and Islands.

 Growing up, and into early adult life, Norah would make some of her own clothes, including her wedding dress and one of her bridesmaid dresses in 1980.